Why AI Isn’t Delivering What You Were Sold

 AI Exposes What Was Already Broken

 AI is unforgiving.
-It reflects organisational ambiguity back at you with speed and scale.
+It reflects organizational ambiguity back at you with speed and scale.

 If roles are unclear, AI amplifies confusion.
 If priorities conflict, AI produces noise.
 If language is sloppy, AI hallucinates certainty where none exists.
 If accountability is vague, AI outcomes drift without consequence.

 This is why so many AI initiatives stall after early excitement.
-Not because AI is unreliable, but because the organisation has never been forced to be precise before.
+Not because AI is unreliable, but because the organization has never been forced to be precise before.

 The Real Question leaders Should Be Asking